I can't publish my most intense and wild sex tips online, so I send them in my private and discreet email newsletter. You can find out more here.

 Keep this in mind as you enjoy sex, which you might prefer to be rougher after menopause than before you went through the change.
 Decreased vaginal sensitivity might have you asking for it “Harder.”
 Just make sure it’s not too hard.

-Read Rough Sex: The Intensely Passionate In-Depth Guide to learning what rough sex all about?
+Read: Rough Sex: The Intensely Passionate In-Depth Guide to learn what rough sex all about.

 Psst, we’ve got more information on senior sex here.

-Osteoporosis may be a concern for menopausal women, so you should be careful when having sex to prevent breakage.
-Furthermore, weakened bones may contribute to more pain when you stress your joints.
+Osteoporosis may be a concern for menopausal women because of estrogen decreases , so you should be careful when having sex to prevent breakage.
 Reconsider any position that requires you to rest on your joints, especially for long periods of time.
 Use a pillow to relieve stress points; sex pillows are great for getting into tricky positions, too.